chywang/CN-IterativeIsALearner/README.md

 > Refer to the scores $n_2(x_i, x_j)$ and $n_2(x_i)$ in the paper.

+> If you would like to test our method on your own datasets and text corpus, please supply the statistics to substitute these files.

 **Dependencies**

 1. This software is run in the JaveSE-1.8 environment.
 With a large probability, it runs properly in other versions of JaveSE as well.
 However, there is no guarantee.